alksentrs/nostrlivery-app/README.md

 ```

 - Press `a` for Android, `w` for web, or scan the QR with Expo Go.
+- **Note**: Ensure the backend server is running before starting the mobile apps.

 ## SDK version alignment